vana-com/personal-server/docs/260121-data-portability-protocol-spec.md

 }
 ```

-After encryption, the file is stored as raw ciphertext bytes.
+After encryption, the file is stored as an OpenPGP binary message.

 ### **5.3 Grant Format (EIP-712)**